-There is a strong interconnection between the EU road to recovery plan and establishing the new normal after Covid-19, this underscores the need for a Gender Equality Strategy.
+There is a strong interconnection between the EU Recovery Plan and establishing the new normal after Covid-19, this underscores the need for Gender Equality Strategy.
 Throughout the EU, key workers, in sectors where the work is predominantly undertaken by women are underpaid and undervalued.
-This needs to be tackled as part of the recovery, working women should not be put to the back of the queue to be dealt with after the recovery.
+This needs to be tackled as part of the recovery, working women should not be put to the back of the que to be dealt with after the recovery.